Tyson is well known for fact checking movies, comics and other pop culture stuff. Here's giving Tyson a taste of his own medicine.

 Some of the above might be called pedantic nitpicks.
 Much like Tyson's pedantic nitpick when he calls out the stars in the movie Titanic.
 However some are serious errors and I've bolded these.

 "Bush and star names" is an attack on an individual and the story is false.
 "Idiot doctors" is an attack on doctors and the American Medical Association.
 This unfounded attack is based on Tyson's ignorance on how a prognosis is delivered.

 Why did I bold Tyson's trailer for The Martian?
-If you peruse my blog you will see I'm an ardent space enthusiast.
+If you peruse my blog you will see I'm a space enthusiast.
 And there are different camps within space enthusiasts.
 I happen to believe the moon and near earth asteroids will play important roles in opening a new frontier.
 Infrastructure in the earth-moon neighborhood would make access to the rest of the solar system much less difficult.
 Maybe Zubrin and various flavors of Mars Firsters have a better plan.
 But it is fair for me to point out it's physically impossible for Hermes to depart Low Earth Orbit (LEO) and arrive in Mars orbit 124 days later.
 Had the Hermes departed from EML2, the 124 day trip Tyson describes would be physically possible.